sasjs/slides.sasjs.io/slides/intro.md

 - Learn once, use everywhere
 - Faster iterations / time to value
-- Work locally with your preferred tools / IDE
+- Work locally with your preferred tools

 <!--
 * MIT licence, no restrictions.
 Any version of SAS